Registration

 Frequently Asked Questions: How to Register

-To register for 200-level psych courses you will want to update your academic interest: Web4U> Student> Student Records> Academic Interest Update Form.
+To register for 200-level psych courses you will want to update your academic interest: Web4U> Students> Update Academic Interest Form.
 You can indicate two interests.

 Major declaration opens during week one of fall, winter, and spring quarters.